 The key to any good communications strategy is to combine PR with media relations.
 Earning the attention of the media is just one piece to the comprehensive puzzle of public relations, but without it, one cannot have a successful PR strategy.

-Annie Scranton and her team of PR gurus have several years of experience in public relations, media relations, project management and business communications.
+Annie Scranton and her team of PR gurus have several years of experience in public relations, media relations, project management, crisis communications and business communications.
 If you’re interested in scheduling a consult, or you would like to discuss receiving PR and media relations services, reach out to us.
 We look forward to speaking with you!